wodby/docs/2.0/docs/index.md

 !!! warning "Beta Version"

-    Wodby 2.0 is currently in Beta, do not use it for production.<br>
+    Wodby 2.0 is currently in Beta.<br>
     This documentation is not complete and actively updated.

 Wodby was designed to help developers deploy and manage scalable web application in the most simple fashion.
 To deploy your first [application](apps/index.md) you would need a [kubernetes cluster](kubernetes/index.md), Wodby does not currently provide Kubernetes cluster out of the box with an exception to the [Demo cluster](kubernetes/demo.md) for testing purposes, so it is required for you to connect an account from your preferred cloud provider that provides managed Kubernetes service, such as: